sstoeckl/ffdownload/README.md

 #> 6 Dez 1932   -9.39   4.91  10.5   0.96 -21.0  11.6   34.4
 ```

-# Acknowledgements
+# Acknowledgment

-I am grateful to **Kenneth French** for providing all this research data
+I am grateful to **Kenneth French** for providing all this great
-on his website!
-Our lives would be so much harder without this ‘boost’
+research data on his website!
+Our lives would be so much harder without
-of productivity.
-I am also grateful for the kind conversation we had
+this ‘boost’ for productivity.
+I am also grateful for the kind
-with regard to this package: He appreciates my work in providing it and
+conversation with Kenneth with regard to this package: He appreciates my
-thereby giving easier access to his datasets!
+work on this package giving others easier access to his data sets!